vaastav/CS416-Tanks/PROPOSAL.md

 *TODO VAS ADD SOME PICTURES*

 The operations on the stats that we will provide are as follows:

-// Madeleine: I added the operations above since it sounds like they'll be part of the peer-to-peer API.
-Correct it if that's // wrong.

 * __stats, err ← Get(playerId)__ : Contact the server to get the updated stats of a particular player